eridhobffry/paguyuban-next/NEXT_SPRINT_PLAN.md

 - Small PRs, each tied to one workstream with clear acceptance criteria.
 - Include before/after screenshots and quick test notes in PR descriptions.

+Implementation notes carried over from last sprint

+- CI refined and stable: removed interactive `drizzle-kit push`; use SQL fallback `drizzle/2025-08-20_add_sponsors.sql` and `scripts/seed-sponsors.mjs`.
+- Next.js server builds/starts on :3100 in CI and Playwright reuses it.

 ### Definition of Done

 - Homepage has no `href="#"`, all CTAs work, all downloads work.